 The other way that we could obviously reduce our waste is by reducing the amount of packaged food that we eat.
 For example, I decided to buy ahead of lettuce rather than a prebagged salad this week, and I’m not entirely opposed to homemade popcorn.
 However, I’ll admit that microwave popcorn has a special place in my heart.

 On the other hand, a lot of that packaged food came from freebies or great deals at the store, and I’m not quite ready to give up the convenience of all packaged food when I can get a great deal on it.

 And finally, there is always room for more repurposing.
 We usually keep our yogurt cups and use them to serve fruit, applesauce, and other portions.
 I also started washing out and keeping cereal bags this week.
 We don’t buy freezer bags anymore, and I realized that I could use these and bread bags in their place.

 One of the biggest benefits of The Trash Challenge was the amount of thought I am now putting into what goes into our trash can – and consequently, what we buy.

 I’ve canceled our trash service because my husband can take up to one bag a week of non-smelly trash to work with him thanks to a business acquaintance who has offered us use of his dumpster of redbox+ dumpster rental Tampa.
-Saving $23 a month is definitely an added bonus of the challenge, and I think not having a trash service to fall back on will help us stick to our commitment to reduce our waste.
+Saving $23 a month is definitely an added bonus of the challenge, and I think not having a trash service to fall back on will help us stick to our commitment to reducing our waste.
 I’m betting my husband will really enjoy not having to drag the trash can to the end of our 100-yard driveway in the dark this winter as well!